 - I Don't Know Mortal Kombat: Ed once got a very poor score when trying to perform "One Week" in public on Karaoke Revolution.
 His reaction?
 "Lousy?
 I wrote this song!"

-- Imagine Everyone Naked: Early in their career, when the band had trouble finishing a song for Gordon ("The King of Bedside Manor"), someone suggested that the band should try this – only without the "imagine" part.
+- Imagine the Audience Naked: Or, Imagine Everyone Naked.
+Early in their career, when the band had trouble finishing a song for Gordon ("The King of Bedside Manor"), someone suggested that the band should try this – only without the "imagine" part.
 The resultant "over-the-top nervous energy" of the recording, as producer Michael Phillip Wojewoda described it, inspired the band to do this for one song per album until 2003.

 - Improv: It's not uncommon during concerts to see them making up songs on the spot, or humorous interjections when the band is shooting the breeze on stage.